Online Foundations of Cybersecurity Certificate

 Build Foundational Skills for Lucrative Careers.

-Cybersecurity is a rapidly growing field with diverse job roles requiring a range of skills and expertise.
+Cybersecurity is a rapidly growing field with diverse job roles that require a range of skills and expertise.
 And because of the importance of cybersecurity to so many organizations, these jobs pay well.
 That is, according to the US Bureau of Labor Statistics (US BLS), the median 2023 salary of information security analysts, one type of cybersecurity professional, was $120,360.

 And the projected job outlook for 2022-2023 is 32%, too, which is much, much faster than average.